What is Kōwhiti Whakapae and why was it developed?

 The Ministry of Education wishes to thank the generosity of:

-• Associate Professor Tara McLaughlin (Massey University), Associate Professor Sue Cherrington (Victoria University) and team for their expertise in social and emotional learning.
+- Associate Professor Tara McLaughlin (Massey University), Associate Professor Sue Cherrington (Victoria University) and team for their expertise in developing Kōwhiti Whakapae framing, approach, and social and emotional content.